Skip to main content

 Tag 2 = children

-For example, the public page code is:
+For example, if your public page URL is:

 • Tags are case-sensitive, so make sure your URL reflects any capitals in the tag.